adierking/unplug/docs/tour.md

 ## Editing Audio

-Unplug 0.4 introduces an `audio` command which can export, import, and play the game's audio resources.
+Unplug 0.4 introduced an `audio` command which can export, import, and play the game's audio resources.

 To play a sound file, use the `audio play` command: